broeser/wellid/README.md

 ### Using wellid with Sanitor _– the SanitorBridgeTrait_

-Sanitor is a thin wrapper around PHP's sanitization functions (filter_var(), filter_input(), etc.).
+[Sanitor]((https://github.com/broeser/sanitor) is a thin wrapper around PHP's sanitization functions (filter_var(), filter_input(), etc.).
 If you want to use Sanitor to sanitize input or arbitrary values before validating them with wellid, there is a handy piece of code called the **SanitorBridgeTrait** just for that.

-Refer to the README.md in the broeser/sanitor-package for more information.
+Refer to Sanitor's README.md for more information.
 These are the four basic steps necessary to integrate Sanitor and wellid

 1. Install the Sanitor package (composer require broeser/sanitor)